 I put this into practice when training staff on a new online testing system.
 We started by looking at an example test session, but the majority of the training was spent creating real test sessions and adding the students who would be tested.
 It can be disengaging to input fake data or work with pretend scenarios in technical training.

 Having people work with real content means trainees focus on the task rather than half-heartedly practicing with fake content.
 It also avoids wasting time creating fake data and pretend scenarios.
 Whenever possible, use real-life examples and content.

 Adult learners want to be involved in their learning plan.
 Be sure to include your learners in the planning process.
 This can be as simple as sending everyone the agenda ahead of time and asking for feedback.
 You can also ask participants how much time they’d like to spend covering each topic.
 The KWL method can be useful here, too.

-Using these principles and tactics, you can stop dreading tech trainings and make your next training more engaging and effective, setting your adult learners on the path to success.
+Using these principles and tactics, you can stop dreading tech training and make your next training more engaging and effective, setting your adult learners on the path to success.

 Nicole is a Georgia native who is passionate about providing educational opportunities to Atlanta’s most vulnerable populations.
 She has previously pursued this passion by teaching English as a Second Language, working in refugee resettlement, serving as an NTEN Digital Inclusion Fellow and managing for an adult literacy non-profit.
 She believes technology has the potential to be an amazing resource for undereducated populations and enjoys working to make that a reality.